ArokiyaNithish/Smart-Agriculturing-Cultivating-Robot-using-IOT-and-Apps/README.md

 *Made with ❤️ and Arduino C++ by Arokiya Nithish — For the Farming Community of India* 🌾

-*Copyright 2025 Arokiya Nithish J*
+*© 2025 — Arokiya Nithish J & Ishwarya M*

 *This project is licensed under the Apache License, Version 2.0.*